 The leading cause of fires in the kitchen is unattended cooking.
-Here are a few tips to keep your home safe while cooking:
+Here are a few tips to keep you and your home safe while cooking:

 - Use oven mitts or potholders when moving hot food from ovens, microwave ovens, or stovetops.
 Never use wet oven mitts or potholders as they can cause scald burns.
 Remember to keep combustibles like potholders and paper towels away from the stove.

 - Wear short, close-fitting or tightly rolled sleeves when cooking.
 Loose clothing can dangle and catch fire if it comes into contact with a stove burner.